RIKEN-RCCS/lens3/v1/doc/setting-guide.md

 lens3$ lens3-admin -c conf.json show-conf
 ```

+Restarting of services, lenticularis-mux and lenticularis-api, is
+needed after setting configurations.
+Run `systemctl restart` on them.

 ## Set up sudoers for Lens3-Mux

 Lens3 runs MinIO as a non-root process, and thus, it uses sudo to
 start MinIO.
 The provided example setting is that the user "lens3" is
-only allowed to run "/home/lens3/bin/minio".
+only allowed to run "/usr/local/bin/minio".
 Copy and edit an entry
 in "/etc/sudoers.d/lenticularis-sudoers".

 ```